NoFundx/NoFundx.github.io/README.md

 ## How can I get a Casket Defense NFT?

 You can get a Casket Defense NFT by participating in the public sale that will take place on [OpenSea](^1^), the largest marketplace for NFTs.
-The public sale will start on November 27, 2023 at 12:00 PM PST and will last until all 10,000 NFTs are sold out.
-The price of each NFT will be 0.1 ETH (Ethereum), plus gas fees.
+The public sale will start (to be determined) at 12:00 PM PST and will last until all 10,000 NFTs are sold out.
+The price of each NFT will be 0.5 ETH (Ethereum), plus gas fees.
 You will need a compatible wallet, such as [MetaMask](^2^), to connect to OpenSea and purchase a Casket Defense NFT.

 ## Where can I learn more about Casket Defense LLC?